quan-cao/selenium-fb-crawling/README.md

 > #nophone

 ### 2.3.
 Store posts
-All gathered posts will be stored in format of SQL in order to conduct analytic later on.
+All gathered posts will be stored in database for analytics later on.